dansteingart/without_the_hot_air/pages_md/SEwtHA_14.md

 This is a tentative first guess, made without specifying any technical

-<span class="figurenumber">Figure 14.5</span>.
-The British Isles are in a fortunate position: the North Sea forms a natural tide-pool, in and out of which great sloshes of water pour twice a day.
+<div class='caption'><span class="figurenumber">Figure 14.5</span>.
+The British Isles are in a fortunate position: the North Sea forms a natural tide-pool, in and out of which great sloshes of water pour twice a day.</div>

 <img src="figure100.png" width="207" height="255" />
-<span class="figurenumber">Figure 14.6</span>.
+<div class='caption'><span class="figurenumber">Figure 14.6</span>.
 The average incoming power of lunar tidal waves crossing these two lines has been measured to be 250 GW.
-This raw power, shared between 60 million people, is 100 kWh per day per person.
+This raw power, shared between 60 million people, is 100 kWh per day per person.</div>

 details.
 Now let’s estimate the power that could be delivered by three specific solutions: tide farms, barrages, and offshore tidal lagoons.